open-cloud/open-cloud.github.io.old/0_overview.md

 ###Infrastructure

 XOS manages of a set of physical servers deployed throughout the network.
-(See Section [Hardware Infrastructure](#hardware-infrastructure) for a description of the infrastructure that makes up OpenCloud.)
 These servers are aggregated along two dimensions, one related to location and the other related to policy.
 This approach is motivated by the need to decouple the hosting organization from the operational organization, both of which collaborate to manage nodes.
 This results in three core Object Types:

 * **Node:** A physical server that can be virtualized.